 After the Diagnosis: Navigating Autism Supports in Ontario

 Feeling unsure of where to go next?
-Learn more about key autism services, including a brief overview of the Ontario Autism Program, Service Navigation with Autism Ontario, and additional community supports for your child and family.
+Learn more about key autism services, including a brief overview of the Ontario Autism Program, and services and additional community supports for your child and family.
 This webinar is geared to families with a recent Autism diagnosis and who are new to the Ontario Autism Program

 Fostering Independence with Daily Living Skills